Caspian cobra: Description

 gradually tapering shape in contrast to the more ovoid hoods of some other Naja species (Naja naja or Naja kaouthia).
 Juveniles tend to be pale, with a faded appearance.
 Juveniles have noticeable dark and light cross-bands of approximately equal width around the body.
 Adults of this species are completely light to chocolate brown or yellowish, with some specimens retaining traces of juvenile banding, especially the first few dark ventral bands.
-This species has no hood mark and no lateral throat spots.
+This species has no hood marks and no lateral throat spots.

 Confusions may exist with the Indian cobra (Naja naja), as specimens without a hood mark are usually confused with this species, and these two species coexist in Pakistan and northern India.
-They're also both the only true non-spitting cobras in Asia.
 The Caspian cobra (Naja oxiana) is never fully black, although some specimens may be quite dark.
 The Caspian cobra (N. oxiana) normally has several dark bands under the throat, whereas in the black phase of the Indian cobra (N. naja) from Pakistan, almost the entire throat is black.
 The hood has an elongate, gradually tapering shape in contrast to the more ovoid hoods of some other Naja species (Naja naja or Naja kaouthia).

 Scalation

 The number and pattern of scales on a snake's body are a key element of identification to species level.
-Naja oxiana has 23 to 27 (usually 25) dorsal scale rows at the hood, 19-23 (usually 21) just ahead of midbody, 191-210 ventrals, and 57-71 paired subcaudals; cuneate scales (small angular scales between the labials) are often absent.
+Naja oxiana males have 23 to 27 (usually 25) dorsal scale rows at the hood, 19–23 (usually 21) just ahead of midbody, 193–207 ventrals, and 63–71 paired subcaudals; cuneate scales (small angular scales between the labials) are often absent, but one cuneate scale on each side in specimens from India and Pakistan.
+Females males have 23 to 26 dorsal scale rows (at the hood), 19–21 ahead of midbody, 191–210 ventrals, and 57–70 paired subcaudals.